orgolestani/flickr-gallery/README.md

 ## Tips
 - All the code you should change / add will be in the `/src/components` folder.
-- You don't need to complete all tasks.
-If you are new to web development, finish only the easy tasks.
-If you have the required skills, try to complete the intermediate and hard tasks too.
-- If possible, write tests for every new feature you write (tests are written in spec.js files)
 - You can see a working demo video of the completed app [here](https://youtu.be/NW4VojSUFQc)
-- Think about the product you create, try inovating the user interface, you don't have to create the exact solution as it is in the video, or even the exacts tasks. **be creative, creative is good**.
+- Think about the product you create, try inovating the user interface, you don't have to create the exact solution as it is in the video.
+Have an idea for a feature that would enhance the solution - go for it! **be creative, creative is good**.

 #### Remember: this test is designed to see how you complete tasks that require self learning, not to test your existing knowledge.